-7 Gross (and Important) Facts You Should Know About Water & Sanitation
+7 Important Facts You Should Know About Water and Sanitation

 There’s more to the story than toilets and water bottles.

 But how much do you really know about water and sanitation?

 Ensuring access to clean water and proper sanitation was among the UN Millennium Development Goals (MDG) that are furthest from being accomplished, with billions of people still lacking access to basic human needs like clean water and a safe place to poo.

 Unlike many of the other global goals that saw improvements toward ending extreme poverty, the number of people facing water scarcity is actually projected to rise.

 Yet, other millennium development goals — like education, food, and environment — continue to receive more attention and money.

 To increase awareness and knowledge about these issues, Global Citizen has put together a list of important stats everyone should know about water and sanitation: